jembi/JeMPI/documentation/ui-user-guide.md

 **Matching configuration**: The basic matching configuration allows for the adjustment of an acceptable matching score between two or more records.
 Should the threshold be raised, only high matching scores will result in a confirmed match and thus is more stringent.
 Should the threshold be lowered, moderate matching scores will result in confirmed matches and thus be more lenient.

-**Relaxed Search**: Relaxed searching is functionality where refined blocking is performed with different criteria (e.g such as another condition with different fields) to increase the number of results.
+**Relaxed Search**: Relaxed searching is functionality where refined blocking is performed with different criteria (e.g., such as another condition with different fields) to increase the number of results.
 If the user is not happy with the results, this functionality may perform filtering instead of blocking. (e.g Find all males in village x)

 **Similarity Score**: A similarity score is often the normalised expression of similarity between two strings, whereby 1 represents an exact match and 0 represents no similarity at all.
 Popular algorithms used to calculate similarity are Jaro-Winkler and Levenshtein (normalised).